itsmechlark/CV/README.md

 Rethinking the way HSBC communicates with its retail & wealth customers (RBWM – Retail Banking & Wealth Management).
 Responsible for building new technical capabilities and enabling cost savings.

 - Drove redesign of paperless statement adoption messaging which increased adoption by 400% ~$140k of additional cost saves.
-- Worked with stakeholders to build vision for future global Customer Correspondence.
 - Designed new experience for customers who are in arrears to self-serve so that they can repay their debt.
 Defined MVP, created roadmap of delivery and working with cross-functional team.

 <br>